SvenST89/ValuationModel_Python/README.md

 ### Build the Forecast Model

 For revenues and EBIT we use CAGRs and the mean growth rate, respectively, in our model.
 For the other time series such as D&A, Capex, etc. we use an ARIMA Model from the `statsmodels API` to calculate the **unlevered Free-Cashflow-to-the-Firm** for each future year.
-For reasons of simplicity we do not average between a terminal Enterprise Value based on an EV/EBITDA multiple and a Terminal Value that is based on a perpetual growth rate - we simply use the method based on a perpetual growth rate.
-Maybe I will change this in the future.
+We do average between a terminal Enterprise Value based on an EV/EBITDA multiple and a Terminal Value that is based on a perpetual growth rate.

 - As for the `perpetual (long-term growth rate)` to calculate the **terminal value** I use a 'tunable' variable, called `g`, which is based on the **long-term real GDP Growth** for the respective market as obtained from the **IMF API https://datahelp.imf.org/knowledgebase/articles/667681-using-json-restful-web-service**